Test Generation

 Yes they are.
 There is no way to completely abstract the model/prototype away, nor is it desirable.
 Generating test cases solely on the specification is not realistic unless the specification is extremely strong and precise, which it very rarely is.
 (Also, if it was, it would arguably be easier to produce the object code as a refinement of the specification using the B-method for instance.)

-The point of generating these test cases is to eventually run them on an executable version of the model to check whether it crashes and respects the specification.
+The purpose of generating these test cases is to eventually run them on an executable version of the model to check whether it crashes and whether it respects the specification.